KXST

 KXST (1140 AM) was a commercial radio station licensed to North Las Vegas, Nevada, and broadcasting to the Las Vegas metropolitan area.
-The station was owned by Audacy, Inc. It aired a sports radio and sports betting format, primarily from the co-owned BetQL Network and the CBS Sports Radio Network.
+The station was owned by Audacy, Inc. It aired a sports radio and sports betting format, primarily from the co-owned BetQL Network and CBS Sports Radio.
 That programming continues on 98.5 KLUC-FM-HD2, also owned by Audacy.

 KXST's transmitter was near Nellis Air Force Base and Interstate 15, on East Tropical Parkway; the sale of the site is a factor in the station's closure.
 Its transmitter power output was 10,000 watts by day, using a non-directional antenna.
 Because AM 1140 is a clear channel frequency reserved for XEMR in Monterrey, Mexico, and WRVA in Richmond, Virginia, KXST reduced its power to 2,500 watts and used a directional antenna at night.

 History

 First years on 1050 AM

 In 1956, the station first signed on as KRBO.
 It was owned by Rainbow, Incorporated, hence the call sign.
 The station's original city of license was Las Vegas, and it broadcast on 1050 kHz.
 Because there is a Class I-A station on 1050, XEG in Monterrey, Mexico, with 150,000 watts, KRBO was limited to only 250 watts and was a daytimer, required to be off the air at sunset.